This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Except the time he had on his website for it starting was actually when he finished!
 We saw the last song, and he was great.
 We were disappointed we didn’t get to see more.

-We walked over the Cumberland River Pedestrian Bridge almost every day.
+We walked over the Cumberland River on the John Seigenthaler Pedestrian Bridge almost every day.
 I loved looking at the Nashville skyline and listening to the music, laughter, and conversation across the city.

 On our first night, Dave Matthews was playing over to the left in the outdoor Ascend Amphitheater, a band was playing in the beer garden at ACME, the Nashville Predators had just won their way to the Stanley Cup playoffs so the city was a sea of gold and purple and wild cheers.